XERON431/Taskphin-Recruitment-Assistance-Tool/README.md

 - [Contributing](#contributing)
 - [License](#license)

 ## Features

 - **Global Candidate Showcase**: Job seekers can create profiles to showcase their skills and qualifications, increasing their visibility to recruiters from various organizations worldwide.

-- **Candidate Management**: Recruiters can efficiently manage and track candidates for different roles and skill sets.
-The tool focuses on evaluating candidates with experience in Node.js and React.js.
+Candidates can put up their profiles without logging in.

+- **Dedicated Register and Login Panel for Recruiters**: Recruiters have a dedicated register and login panel to access the platform, allowing for secure management of candidate applications.

+- **Searchable Global Candidate Showcase**: The global candidate showcase displays all verified candidates available for hiring.
+It features a search box that returns candidates matching the search text most appropriately.
+Recruiters can save candidates for further tracking and updating.

+- **Candidate Information Management**: Recruiters can update each candidate's information, including application status, directly from the platform.

+- **Recruiter Dashboard**: Each recruiter has a dedicated dashboard where saved candidates are presented, allowing them to track candidates and manage their applications efficiently.

+- **Candidate Management Dashboard**: Recruiters have access to a candidate management dashboard, where they can view and manage candidates' applications they've created.

 - **Candidate Lifecycle Management**: The tool facilitates managing candidates through different stages of recruitment, including:
   - Listed